kili-technology/kili-python-sdk/docs/sdk/tutorials/plugins_example.md

     print(str(error))
 ```

-    Hint: A plugin with this name already exist, if you want to override it you can use the command kili.update_plugin(plugin_path="plugin.py", plugin_name="Plugin bbox count")
+    Hint: A plugin with this name already exist, if you want to override it you can use the command kili.update_plugin(plugin_path="plugin_folder", plugin_name="Plugin bbox count")
     error: "[pluginsError] An error occured handling your plugin -- This can be due to: 400: Bad Request: createPlugin: an entity Plugin already exists with value "Plugin bbox count" for field 'name' | trace : false"